 - Also, consider the blade point.
 Pocket knives come with either sharp or rounded points.
 Rounded point is the safest option as sharp ones have more tendency to cause cuts and nicks on your skin.

-- Finally, before picking a pocket knife, you must consider the weight of the blade.
+- Weight of the blade: Finally, before picking a pocket knife, you must consider the weight of the blade.
 John Rivera explains that the mass of your blade will determine the necessary pressure you will have to apply for shaving your hair.
 If your blade is lightweight, more pressure will be needed and if it is heavyweight less pressure will be needed.

 Frequently Asked Questions: